casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_platform.md

 We want to be able to control the enable and reset ports on this new counter with the counter control register we made before.
 We can do this by slicing out one bit of the register for the enable port and slicing out another bit for the reset port.
-Alternatively, we could use two seperate registers, one for the reset and one for the enable, but as the registers are 32-bits each, that would be wasteful.
+Alternatively, we could use two separate registers, one for the reset and one for the enable, but as the registers are 32-bits each, that would be wasteful.